 Hard cutover or gradual migration?

-My experience for over 20 years has been as an inbound content marketer building programs to scale inbound leads and automate qualification into the sales funnel (see my recent blog on “continuous pipeline“).
+My experience for over 20 years has been as an inbound content marketer building programs to scale inbound leads and automate qualification into the sales funnel (see my blog “continuous pipeline“).
 The concept of ABM is compelling, with benefits including increased focus, activity orchestration, and higher conversion rates due to customized messaging targeting specific accounts and personas.
 Since I have also seen funnel conversion rates drop over the last five to 10 years, ABM is a natural solution.
 However, in my experience at several different companies, the migration to ABM was a gradual process, not a hard cutover.

 Fast ABM results with a land-and-expand model

 At one company, where the focus was to drive end-user trials in a land-and-expand model, we developed a target account list based on the past customer lifetime value (LTV), selecting a list of prospects most likely to not only land but also expand.
 These prospects were run through phone, email, and postal outreach programs.
 The results were quickly positive resulting in a significant pipeline in just two to three months.
 Gradually, we added additional components including digital marketing, and we more fully integrated our online and field events to better address all stages of the customer journey.
 The result was a positive pipeline impact in just a few months, all while, we continued most of our inbound marketing programs.

 The marketing team then built out contact lists using agreed upon personas, designed email and phone outreach programs, and rolled out the new systems and processes to the reps.
 In just two to three months we drove over $500K in new pipeline…